kyleerhabor/assistant/README.md

 I wanted a bot capable of providing a simple interface and experience, but couldn't find one I liked.
 In protest, Assistant was created to address those issues—first class support for application commands (subcommands, groups, typed parameters, autocompletion, etc.) while only showing the details that matter.
-Assistant's principles are based on what makes traditional commands and interactions appealing to users and developers and I hope you its design philosophy.
+Assistant's principles are based on what makes traditional commands and interactions appealing to users and developers and I hope you enjoy its design philosophy.

 *- Klay#7753*